Living on a yacht: a beginner’s guide

 Buying a boat to live on: what to consider?

-Purchasing a motorboat for living and working purposes is distinct from buying one for mere recreation.
-A deep-V hull, for instance, would be excellent for smooth rides in choppy waters, while an expansive and ergonomic interior design would be crucial for both living and workspace comfort.
+Purchasing a yacht for living and working purposes is distinct from buying one for mere recreation.
+Tell your local dealer about your plans to embark on that journey so that he can tailor the specifications of the yacht to fit the necessities of a liveaboard-boat.
+For instance, a deep-V hull, would be excellent for smooth rides in choppy waters, while an expansive and ergonomic interior design would be crucial for both living and workspace comfort.
+We´ve talked about certain specific equipment to provide electric energy, internet connectivity and onboard comforts: the more your dealer knows about your ideas, the better the yacht will fit.

 Feature